clemens33/fastllm/README.md

 - [x] Conversation history.
 The Model class keeps track of the conversation history.
 - [x] Function schema is inferred from python function type hints, documentation and name
 - [x] Function calling is handled by the Model class itself.
 Meaning if a LLM response indicate a function call, the Model class will call the function and return the result back to the LLM
+- [x] Streaming with function calling
 - [ ] Function calling can result in an infinite loop if LLM can not provide function name or arguments properly.
 This needs to be handled by the Model class.
-- [ ] Streaming with function calling
+- [ ] Force particular function call by providing function call argument
 - [ ] Option to "smartly forget" conversation history in case context length is too long.
-- [ ] Prompts with pattern using logit bias to guide LLM completion.
+- [x] Prompts with pattern using logit bias to guide LLM completion.
 - [ ] Able to switch between models (e.g. 3.5 and 4) within one agent over different prompts.
 - [ ] Handling of multiple response messages from LLMs in a single call.
 At the moment only the first response is kept.
 - [ ] Supporting non chat based LLMs (e.g. OpenAI's completion LLMs).